 - Chronic disorganization

 - Psychological connections between clutter and shame

 - Special organizing needs of people with ADD, ADHD, autism and Asperger’s Syndrome

 - Women, emotional labor, mental load, and the workplace

 - Workplace productivity

 Psychic Debris: The Relationship Between The Stuff In Your Head And What’s Under Your Bed

 Is a cluttered closet a manifestation of a cluttered mind?
 Psychic Debris explores the relationship between the stuff in our head and what’s under our bed.
 Filled with narrative, analysis, and space for reflection, the book guides readers to consider their connection to clutter and its impact on the body, mind, and spirit.

 Get it on:

-Emotional Labor: Why Women’s Work is Never Done and What to do About It
+Emotional Labor: Why A Woman’s Work is Never Done and What To Do About It